 Creating an employer brand is really similar to creating a story, a voice as an employer!
 Heineken created the ‘Go Places’ employer branding campaign in over one and a half years.
 Gathering information was a critical part of the campaign and the video highlighted the EVP at Heineken.

-A logo plays a pivotal role in employer branding as it serves as the visual identity and first impression of a company.
+A logo design plays a pivotal role in employer branding as it serves as the visual identity and first impression of a company.
 In the competitive job market, a well-designed logo can capture the essence of an organization’s values, culture, and mission, making it instantly recognizable to potential candidates and clients.
 A strong logo not only enhances brand recognition but also conveys a sense of professionalism, trust, and stability, fostering positive perceptions among job seekers.
 This is why it is important to hire an experienced graphic designer or using a logo maker.
 Certain business name generator tools can also be useful in creating text-based brand visuals.
 It creates a sense of unity and pride among existing employees, boosting employee engagement and retention.

 Creating and consistently updating strong visuals for your employer brand is crucial in attracting the right talent.
 Whether it’s your corporate website, revealing the culture and workspace or engaging posts on social media showcasing day-to-day activities, visuals tell a compelling story.
 For impactful visual content consider utilizing a range of poster templates designed to captivate and communicate with potential candidates effectively.
 They’re highly customizable and can reflect the uniqueness of your brand effortlessly, strengthening your recruitment campaigns.